 Over 400 garbage truck drivers have joined forces, driving truckloads of foul-smelling organic waste directly to government offices in protest.

-Protestor I Wayan Tedi Brahmanca voiced the frustration of all waste collection workers: “If we don’t collect our clients’ garbage, it’s our fault; but if we collect it, we don’t know where to dump it—what are we supposed to do?”
+Protestor I Wayan Tedi Brahmanca voiced the frustration of all waste collectors: “If we don’t collect our clients’ garbage, it’s our fault; but if we collect it, we don’t know where to dump it—what are we supposed to do?”

 Garbage Piles Up to Waist Height Near Kuta Beach

-Near the parking lot and pedestrian walkway by Kuta Beach, piles of garbage bags have begun to accumulate.
-I Nyoman Arya Arimbawa, head of the Kuta Beach Tourism Management Office, stated that while cleaning teams are working, people keep dumping trash from outside Kuta, making it impossible to keep up.
+Near Kuta Beach’s parking lot and pedestrian walkways, bags of garbage have begun to pile up.
+I Nyoman Arya Arimbawa, head of Kuta Beach’s tourism management, explained that while cleaning teams work to remove the trash, more is secretly dumped from outside Kuta, making the task endless.

-Australian tourist Justin Butcher, who was at the scene, said, “There are a lot of rats here at night, and the smell is terrible… It’s not a good sight to see.”
+“There are a lot of rats here at night, and the smell is terrible… It’s not a good sight,” said Australian tourist Justin Butcher, who was at the scene.

-Facing waves of protests, the Minister of Environment has finally compromised.
-The Suwung landfill now receives organic waste twice a week, but this emergency measure will only last until July 31st — what happens after August remains unclear.
+Facing waves of protest, the Minister of Environment has finally compromised.
+The Suwung landfill will now receive organic waste twice a week, but this emergency measure will only last until July 31st — what happens after August remains unclear.

 The long-term solution is to build a Waste-to-Energy facility in Benoa, which is expected to process 1,200 tons of waste daily.
 However, even if construction proceeds smoothly, it will take several years to become operational.